- About us

 Maria Kowalczuk – Biology Editor

 Maria obtained a PhD in Bioinformatics and Genomics at the University of Wroclaw, Poland.
 She then took up a permanent position there researching the coding properties of microbial genomes.
 In 2006 Maria joined BioMed Central as an in-house Editor managing the peer review process for a number of BMC Series biology journals.
 In 2008 she joined a small team overseeing the flagship journal BMC Biology.
 In 2010 Maria was appointed the Deputy Biology Editor responsible for the content of all biology journals within the BMC Series of journals.
 The role expanded in 2012 to cover all aspects of policy and ethical issues across all BioMed Central’s biology journals.
 In her current role as Biology Editor, Maria continues to pursue research and take part in debates, meetings and conferences related to research integrity and publication ethics.
 Maria is also a co-Editor-in-Chief of the Research and Publication Ethics section of Research Integrity and Peer Review.

 Stephanie Harriman – Medical Editor

 Stephanie has a degree in Medicine from Brighton and Sussex Medical School.
-After graduating, Stephanie worked in hospital clinical practice, completing rotations as a junior doctor in Upper Gastrointestinal and Breast Surgery, Cardiology, Elderly Medicine, and Emergency Medicine, before joining BioMed Central in 2010.
-Stephanie works closely with the Medical Editor across the medical titles of the BMC series and BioMed Central’s independent journals, advising both in-house and external Editors on publication ethics and best practice in peer review across all medical titles published by BioMed Central.
-Stephanie has a keen interest in developing editorial policy and has coordinated the re-write of BioMed Central’s editorial policies and developed guidelines on dealing with cases of self-plagiarism in conjunction with COPE.
+After graduating, she worked in hospital clinical practice, completing rotations as a junior doctor in Upper Gastrointestinal and Breast Surgery, Cardiology, Elderly Medicine, and Emergency Medicine.
+She joined BioMed Central in 2010 as Deputy Medical Editor.
+In her current role as Medical Editor, Stephanie advises on publication ethics and best practice in peer review across all medical titles published by BioMed Central.
+Stephanie has a keen interest in developing editorial policy and co-ordinated a re-write of BioMed Central’s editorial policies.
+She has also developed guidelines for Editors on dealing with cases of text recycling in conjunction with COPE.
 Stephanie is a frequent contributor to Biome and participates in events relating to peer review, research integrity and publication ethics and is co-Editor-in-Chief of the Research and Publication Ethics section of Research Integrity and Peer Review.